 “We Don’t Want To Be Just Another Finance Company.
 We Will Strive Towards Being Sri Lanka’s Preferred Financial Services Provider.”

 As part of the industry we will continue to focus on the people, processes and technology.
 People drive the business and we will continue to invest in top quality people who will drive the front lines.
 The team also needs to be supported by good processes and technology.
 We have upgraded our IT system, which was on several platforms and we have consolidated and brought it onto a single platform where we have better quality information that enhances our service delivery.
 Enhancements such as these will continue as good processes, reducing delivery time and improving credit quality.
 Our parent Company has assisted us to deliver detailed and time tested processes, which we believe in the long run will assist us to achieve the standards to which we aspire.
 We currently operate through an island wide network of eight branches and we plan to open two every quarter in line with our strategic intent.
 We continue our business as usual and are committed to double our business volumes in the current financial year.

+Final thoughts.
 It has been an interesting journey and a challenge and I believe you will see greater achievements from UB Finance in current financial year.
 We want to make an impact.
 We don’t want to be just another finance company but will strive towards being Sri Lanka’s preferred financial services provider.